 Many younger people have as many different super funds as they have had jobs, because every time they’ve changed jobs, their new employer has offered them a different super fund.
 Some of these funds may have only a couple of hundred dollars or less in them.
 Every old, inactive fund you have will be paying fees and some will be paying for life insurance as well.
 It is important to note that any life insurance you have with superannuation will probably only remain valid for a couple of weeks after you change jobs and your old employer has stopped contributing to that fund.
 Just because your life insurance would not be valid doesn’t necessarily mean the premiums stop being charged to your super account.
 Therefore it makes sense to have all of your super in one, or two funds at most, to save on the fees and get the most from the insurance.
 I say two funds because if you’re in a fund like a defined benefit scheme, you may decide that any non-defined benefit super you have would get a better return in an accumulation fund.
 And you never want to close a defined benefit fund without first getting personalised, independent financial advise.

-Even if you decide not to roll all your super together, you need to make sure all your super funds have your Tax File Number to ensure you are not unfairly taxed – so you need to get in touch with them all anyway.
+Even if you decide not to roll all your super together, you need to make sure all your super funds have your Tax File Number to ensure you are not unfairly taxed.

 It’s now super easy to combine all your super – all you need to do is login to your myGov account (the same myGov account you have for your tax, Centrelink, Medicare, etc.) where you can view all your super accounts and combine them into the one account.
-If you find that your myGov account doesn’t list all your super funds, fill out the form at the ATO’s Searching For Lost Super page.
+If you find that your myGov account doesn’t list all your super funds, ring the ATO or fill out the form at their Searching For Lost Super page.

 Your name may only come up on the ATO’s search if you are a lost member.
 This can happen when you move home and don’t change your address with all your super funds.
 If the person who received your mail at your old house is kind enough to cross out your old address and return it to the sender marked “Not at this address” then you will be an official lost member.
 But if the person receiving your mail says “I don’t know who that person is” then throws it in the bin, the super company thinks you have still received the correspondence.